Shail-26/401-Uauthorized/README.md

 #### To start, run the BMI Calculator.cpp file in any C++ IDE (prefer CodeBlocks and Visual Studio Code).
- Enter some of your information like weight(in kgs) and height(in feets).
+ Enter some of your information like weight(in kgs) and height(in centimeters).

 This program can only take inputs in integer and float, can't take inputs in string for now.